tarsmachine/tarsmachine.github.io/index.md

 1. Build a search engine for network-driven knowledge
 2. The users iterate knowledge with other knowledge branch owners in the network
-3. A structured knolwedge input & output system is good for building efficient machine learning data pipeline
+3. Build an efficient machine learning data pipeline on top of the structured knowledge input & output system
-3. Use the unique data to train the customizable personal knowledge AI
+4. Use the unique data to train the customizable personal knowledge AI

 ---